Municipal Police Service Review

 How much training will these individuals have?
 How qualified will they be?

-C. Rhyason asked almost 2 years ago
+C. Rhyason asked about 2 years ago

 The following documents provide detailed information on training and recruitment.
 Please click on the links to learn more.